carpentries-incubator/medical-image-processing/episodes/mri.md

 class NiftiSliceViewer:
     """
-    A class to examine slices of MRIs, which are in Nifti Format
+    A class to examine slices of MRIs, which are in Nifti Format.
+Similar code appears in several open source liberally licensed libraries written by drcandacemakedamoore

     """